MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 To leave the interactive node, type `exit`.

-## Polishig long-read assembly with short-read data
+## Polishing long-read assembly with short-read data

 Mapping and pilon steps here. __Still draft.__